SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-25-management-roundup.md

 they tried to impose "proper business attire" on scientists&hellip; as remarkable an instance of wooden-headedness as I can imagine.
 And I'm an imaginative guy.

-So this video from Radiohead <sup id="fn1a">[[1]](#fn1)</sup> captured a perfect revenge
+So this video from Radiohead, "If You Say the Word" <sup id="fn1a">[[1]](#fn1)</sup>, captured a perfect revenge fantasy: 3 working class guys practicing humane catch &amp;
-fantasy: 3 working class guys practicing humane catch &amp; release.
+release.
 The capture suits who have escaped out into the real world where they are pests, and then release them into an urban office district (looks like City of London?) where they are&hellip; still pests, but for other reasons.

 Late stage capitalism.
 Not my favorite.
 But European style social democracy and